rsergio07/sre-cicd-pipeline/README.md

 ## Phase 1: Basic Pipeline Foundation

-In this phase, you will create the core CI pipeline that runs tests and quality checks every time code is pushed.
-This ensures the application is healthy before deploying to any environment.
+In this phase, you will create the core CI pipeline that runs **unit tests** and **code quality checks** every time code is pushed.
+This is your first reliability gate — it ensures that broken or non-compliant code **never reaches your main branch**.

+This early automation step helps you:

+* Catch issues as soon as they happen (shift-left testing)
+* Enforce consistent style and clean code practices across teams
+* Prevent bugs from progressing to more expensive stages (e.g., staging or production)
+* Build trust in every commit as part of a healthy software delivery lifecycle

+As an SRE, these gates are the first signal that your system is behaving as expected before deployment even begins.

 ### **Step 1: Create the GitHub Actions Workflow File**